opral/monorepo/packages/paraglide/paraglide-js/README.md

 # Use it with your Favorite Framework

-Paraglide is framework agnostic, but it's even better if you pair it with a framework-specific library.
-If you are using one of these frameworks you will want to follow the framework-specific documentation instead.
-If you aren't, that's fine too!
-You can read on.
+Paraglide is framework agnostic, but there are framework-specific libraries available.
+If there is one for your framework you will want to follow its documentation instead.
+If there isn't, read on.

 <doc-links>
 	<doc-link title="Adapter for NextJS" icon="tabler:brand-nextjs" href="/m/osslbuzt/paraglide-next-i18n" description="Go to Library"></doc-link>